STS-50: Crew

+The astronauts were divided into a red team and a blue team to allow around-the-clock monitoring of experiments.

-Crew seating arrangements
+Crew seat assignments

 Mission highlights

-The U.S. Microgravity Laboratory-1 was a spacelab mission, with experiments in material science, fluid physics and biotechnology.
-It was the first flight of a Space Shuttle with the Extended Duration Orbiter (EDO) hardware, allowing longer flight durations.
+The U.S. Microgravity Laboratory-1 was a spacelab mission that included experiments in material science, fluid physics and biotechnology.
+It was the first flight of a Space Shuttle with the Extended Duration Orbiter (EDO) hardware, which allowed longer flight durations.

-Primary payload, U.S. Microgravity Laboratory-1 (USML- 1), made its first flight; featured pressurized Spacelab module.
-USML-1 first in planned series of flights to advance U.S. microgravity research effort in several disciplines.
+The primary payload was the U.S. Microgravity Laboratory-1 (USML-1), which made its first flight.
+It featured a pressurized Spacelab module.
+USML-1 was the first in a planned series of flights to advance U.S. microgravity research efforts in several disciplines.
 Experiments conducted were: Crystal Growth Furnace (CGF); Drop Physics Module (DPM); Surface Tension Driven Convection Experiments (STDCE); Zeolite Crystal Growth (ZCG); Protein Crystal Growth (PCG); Glovebox Facility (GBX); Space Acceleration Measurement System (SAMS); Generic Bioprocessing Apparatus (GBA); Astroculture-1 (ASC); Extended Duration Orbiter Medical Project (EDOMP); Solid Surface Combustion Experiment (SSCE).
 Secondary experiments were: Investigations into Polymer Membrane Processing (IPMP); Shuttle Amateur Radio Experiment (SAREX-II); and Ultraviolet Plume Instrument (UVPI).